Port Macquarie

 The labour market in Port Macquarie demonstrates typical performance when compared to similar areas across Australia

 Port Macquarie has a skilled workforce with well-represented essential services sectors.
-Its unemployment rate is 3.0%, with relative employment stability over the past year, according to AreaSearch's statistical area data aggregation.
+Its unemployment rate is 3.0%, lower than the Rest of NSW's 3.8%.
+Employment stability over the past year is relative.

 Frequently Asked Questions - Employment